-Azure Blueprint Automation: Financial Services Blueprint for Regulated Workloads
+Azure Security and Compliance Blueprint - FFIEC Financial Services Regulated Workloads

-Financial Services Blueprint for Regulated Workloads helps deploy a secure and compliant platform as a service (PaaS) web application designed to handle sensitive data in the cloud.
+Azure Security and Compliance Blueprint - FFIEC Financial Services Regulated Workloads helps deploy a secure and compliant platform as a service (PaaS) web application designed to handle sensitive data in the cloud.
 The blueprint consists of automated scripts and guidance that showcase a simple reference architecture and a design that helps simplify the adoption of Microsoft Azure solutions.
 This blueprint illustrates an end-to-end solution to meet the needs of organizations seeking ways to reduce the burden and cost of deploying in the cloud.

 This blueprint is designed to meet the requirements of stringent compliant standards set by the American Institute of Certified Public Accountants such as - SOC 1, SOC 2, the Payment Card Industry Data Security Standards council's DSS 3.2, and FFIEC for the collection, storage, and retrieval of sensitive financial data.
 It demonstrates the proper handling of such data by deploying a solution that manages financial data in a secure, compliant, multi-tier environment.
 The solution is deployed as an end-to-end Azure-based PaaS solution.

 The Blueprint is intended to serve as a foundation for customers to build on and understand the requirements of managing secure data in the cloud.
 The solution should not be used in a production deployment as-is, but to understand, design, and deploy Azure services; it's designed as a baseline to help customers use Microsoft Azure in a secure and compliant manner.